The "Enslavers"

 Mark Levin: "Exactly.
 And where is that in The Constitution?"

-Teresa Ghilauducci: "Pardon me."
+Teresa Ghilarducci: "Pardon me."

 Mark Levin: "Where is that in The Constitution?"

-Teresa Ghilauducci: "...well, um, The Constitution says...."
+Teresa Ghilarducci: "...well, um, The Constitution says...."

 Mark Levin: "Now, we can only do things that are constitutionally acceptable!"

-Teresa Ghilauducci: "Yeah."
+Teresa Ghilarducci: "Yeah."

 Mark Levin: "Where, where--hold on now--where is that authority, which Article, what Section?
 You've been studying this.
 You've written books on....
 Where's the constitutional authority for the government to do that?"